narumii/Ethyr/Hestia/README.md

-Fork of waterfall, which includes optimizations and (mostly) fixed exploits.
+Fork of WaterFall(BungeeCord), which includes optimizations and (mostly) fixed exploits.